raykavin/gomcp/README.md

 ## Contributing

-Contributions to Go MCP Server are welcome!
+Contributions to gomcp are welcome!
 Here are some ways you can help improve the project:

 - **Report bugs and suggest features** by opening issues on GitHub
 - **Submit pull requests** with bug fixes or new features